 - Read all of the bloggers’ recent posts.

-For spring break 2015, PHAST: Grenada is partnering with the University of Illinois at Chicago School of Public Health to create capacity building global field experiences for students at both institutions.
-UM SPH students will arrive in Grenada, March 2-6, 2015, to begin the projects.
-From March 23-27, 2015, UIC students will complete the projects.
+For spring break 2015, PHAST: Grenada partnered with the University of Illinois at Chicago School of Public Health to create capacity building global field experiences for students at both institutions.

-The students will work on one of three public health projects:
+The students worked on one of three public health projects:

-- At the Cedar Homes for Abused Women and Children, a PHAST team will conduct a training needs assessment with key stakeholders to identify key training areas and modalities.
+- At the Cedar Homes for Abused Women and Children, a PHAST team conducted a training needs assessment with key stakeholders to identify key training areas and modalities.

-- At the Grenada Planned Parenthood Association, a PHAST team examines data and develops an instrument to measure the knowledge, attitudes and perceptions regarding unsafe reproductive health practices.
+- At the Grenada Planned Parenthood Association, a PHAST team examined data and developed an instrument to measure the knowledge, attitudes and perceptions regarding unsafe reproductive health practices.

-- Two students are working at the Grenada Ministry of Education-Drug Control Secretariat to examine gendered expressions of alcohol consumption.
+- Two students worked at the Grenada Ministry of Education-Drug Control Secretariat to examine gendered expressions of alcohol consumption.

-Starting this winter term, the previous PHAST South Texas field experience has been incorporated in a course – Public Health 615: Public Health in Action.
-Nine students have attended 7 class sessions to prepare for the weeklong field experience in Texas.
-The field experience is in partnership with the University of Texas Pan-American and the University of Texas School of Public Health – Brownsville.
+Starting in the winter term, the previous PHAST South Texas field experience was been incorporated in a course – Public Health 615: Public Health in Action.
+Nine students attended 7 class sessions to prepare for the weeklong field experience in Texas.
+The field experience was in partnership with the University of Texas Pan-American and the University of Texas School of Public Health – Brownsville.

-- Two students will work on a variety of projects related to the Tu Salud Si Cuenta Community Wide Campaign in Brownsville.
-Activities include content analysis of promotion of health through mass media, development of a promotional video for the campaign, and structured observations of environmental change to promote physical activity.
+- Two students worked on a variety of projects related to the Tu Salud Si Cuenta Community Wide Campaign in Brownsville.
+Activities included content analysis of promotion of health through mass media, development of a promotional video for the campaign, and structured observations of environmental change to promote physical activity.

-- Two students will work at Headstart programs to explore parental awareness of early childhood intervention programs.
-The interviews will be conducted primarily in Spanish.
+- Two students worked at Headstart programs to explore parental awareness of early childhood intervention programs.
+The interviews were conducted primarily in Spanish.

-- Two students will conduct focus groups with older adults to assess their knowledge of preventive health services and to examine their perceptions of provider attitudes towards older adults.
+- Two students conducted focus groups with older adults to assess their knowledge of preventive health services and to examine their perceptions of provider attitudes towards older adults.

-- Three students will explore how consumers understand and experience the Affordable Care Act (Obamacare).
+- Three students explored how consumers understand and experience the Affordable Care Act (Obamacare).